wet-boew/wet-boew-documentation/research/1-datalist-JSON-suggestion.md

 Here a list of similar tools that was found on a February 2018 research

 * [jQuery accessible autocomplete list (with some ARIA)](https://a11y.nicolas-hoffmann.net/autocomplete-list/)
-	* The UI and the interaction pattern is interesting and seems to address some of the requirement.
-	* It don't support loading suggestion from a JSON file.
-	* The javascript code don't seems to be optimized, there is a lot of repeative code.
-	* The solution simulate the "suggestion" panel, more testing need to be done.
 * mfranzke - datalist-polyfill
 	* JSFiddle - [https://jsfiddle.net/mfranzke/s6awjfze/](https://jsfiddle.net/mfranzke/s6awjfze/)
 	* Github - https://github.com/mfranzke/datalist-polyfill